-The Port operates on a calendar year budget cycle as shown in Appendix E (page E-1).
-The operating budget and the capital budget are the Port's plan for meeting the current needs of its customers, and for implementation of the Strategic Plan initiatives.
+The Port operates on a calendar year budget cycle as shown in Appendix D. The operating budget and the capital budget are the Port's plan for meeting the current needs of its customers, and for implementation of the Strategic Plan initiatives.